Tax identifiers

 If no tax identifiers are directly attached to a checkout or invoice and the customer is a guest, we don't use any tax identifiers when computing taxes.

-When you configure the element with a payment session identifier, we filter out tax identifiers that are not applicable to the transaction.
+When you configure the element with a payment session identifier, we filter out tax identifiers that do not apply to the transaction.

 The following is an example 201 Created